mindsparkist/ITIL-Notes/README.md

 Imagine you're planning a road trip (your KRA).
 Your destination (increasing brand awareness) is your overall objective.
 However, you need specific milestones (KPIs) to track your progress.
 These milestones could be the number of miles driven each day or reaching specific landmarks along the way.

+## KPIs and KRAs for a Software Engineer

+### KRAs (Key Result Areas)

+Think of KRAs as the broader goals or areas of responsibility for a role.
+For a software engineer, these might include:

+* **Delivering high-quality code:** Ensuring the code is efficient, maintainable, and bug-free.
+* **Meeting project deadlines:** Completing assigned tasks within the specified timeframe.
+* **Collaborating with the team:** Effectively working with other team members to achieve project goals.
+* **Improving product quality:** Identifying and fixing defects, suggesting enhancements.

+### KPIs (Key Performance Indicators)

+KPIs are specific, measurable metrics used to evaluate performance against KRAs.
+For a software engineer, examples include:

+* **Code quality metrics:** Lines of code, code complexity, test coverage, bug rate.
+* **Project delivery metrics:** On-time delivery rate, project success rate, defect escape rate.
+* **Collaboration metrics:** Number of code reviews, participation in team meetings, peer feedback.
+* **Efficiency metrics:** Development velocity, time spent on tasks, code churn.

+**In essence:**

+* **KRAs** define the **what** you're responsible for.
+* **KPIs** measure **how well** you're doing in those areas.

+**Example:**

+* **KRA:** Deliver high-quality code.
+* **KPI:** Reduce bug rate by 20% in the next quarter.

+By using KPIs, you can quantify your performance and demonstrate your value to the team and organization.

+**Would you like to explore specific KPIs for different engineering roles or how to set effective KPIs?**

 ## MIR: Major Incident Response